 They go by the name PEKKO KÄPPI & K:H:H:L. Their music is dealing with love, death, Finnish voodoo and archaic grooves.
 Their minimalistic and straightforward sound has a distinct odour of pop, layered with colliding rhythms and psychedelic sights.
 Yet it is sweetly dangerous, like sounds from the Finnish summer swamps with hidden the secrets from the past.
 Traditional lyrics and harshly joyous jouhikko playing butt heads with drones and distortions from the past and future.

 Immediately after their birth, Pekko Käppi & K:H:H:L performed in 2013 Womex World Music Festival in Cardiff.
 In 2015 Käppi released “Sanguis Meus, Mama!”, the first album with K:H:H:L, which is an abbreviation from Kuolleiden Hullujen Hevosten Luut – ‘Bones of the Dead Crazy Horses’.
 Album surfaced at Finnish album charts and spent two month in World Music Charts Europe.
-In spring 2017 album “Matilda” saw daylight, and in March 2019 the latest creation “Väärä laulu” was released climbing up to #6 at local official album charts.
-The latest album introduces also a new band member, drummer Jani Auvinen.
+In spring 2017 album “Matilda” saw daylight, and in March 2019 the latest band creation “Väärä laulu” was released climbing up to #6 at local official album charts.
+In the same year Pekko also released a solo album Finnish Folk Songs, Vol. 1 and performed at the opening concert of WOMEX Tampere.

 Pekko Käppi & K:H:H:L has appeared at e.g. WOMAD Chile, FMM Sines, Tuska Festival in Helsinki, Eurosonic, Folkelarm, EtnoPort, Seoul Music Week and Jam Days Odense.